mattmccormick/docs/loginto_craigslist_md.md

 ![](https://git.gitbook.com/raw/rooof/rooof-user-manual/master/CLAccount_sample.png?token=YXNobGV5Z21vbmV5OjI2NTNlNWVjLWI1YmQtNGNmYi05NDYzLWVjNGFiMzY3MTZkZA%3D%3D)

 <br>
 ####2.
-From there, you will be taken to a login page.
+Enter your email and password and press "Log In" to access your account.
+(If you do not have an account, enter your email address in the second field, and press "Create Account.")

 ![](CLLogin.png)

 <br>
 ####3.
-Enter your email and password and press "Log In" to access your account.
-(If you do not have an account, enter your email address in the second field, and press "Create Account.")
+You are now inside your Craigslist account!

 ![](CLLoginPagesample.png)